mohitkumar402/akions/akions-app/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary

 ## Overview
-This document summarizes the implementation of MongoDB-based authentication, admin dashboard, Razorpay payment integration, and dynamic content management for the Akions application.
+This document summarizes the implementation of MongoDB-based authentication, admin dashboard, Razorpay payment integration, and dynamic content management for the Ekions application.

 ## Backend Implementation